rmr88/dissertation/seminar_908_909/assignment1_2/issuePublicsChapter.md

 ## Planned Analysis

-- In analysis, be sure to look for interaction effects between median voter and issue public; negative means issue public influence (if higher value for median is conservative and the issue public tends to be conservative)
-- Issue to be concerned about: predicting legislative behvior using public opinion, which may be endogenous to legislative behavior.
-Counter to this: public opinion driven by elites, not by a particular action of a particular elite.
-Just because the public discourse and therefore public opinion is elite-driven, responsiveness to public opinion need not occur, at least not at an overall legislative level. (look at Zaller, Jacobs and Shapiro, and Druckman and Jacobs for more on this issue).
-- Think about how to examine overall effects of issue publics on legislature as a whole; perhaps something like how many votes are influenced by issue publics?
+To test my hypotheses regarding issue publics, I will use the size of an issue public in a state/ district to predict legislator support for health-related bills, controlling for median state/ district opinion, campaign contributions from organized health groups, and legislator partisanship.
+If the size of an issue public has an independent correlation with the dependent variable, issue public influence is occurring.
+A further test of the hypothesis involves interaction terms between issue public size and public opinion.
+If the size of an issue public changes the relationship between public preferences and legislative behavior, then the issue public is affecting the representational relationship.

+I propose to examine the effects of issue publics on legislatures in two ways.
+First, I can examine how many votes on each bill are influenced by issue publics, using the results of the analyses described above.
+If enough votes are influenced, it could change the fate of a particular bill.
+Second, I can examine the relationship between the size of the issue public nationally and legislative behavior.
+In this analysis, I could control not only for campaign contributions, but also for lobbying expenditures by relevant groups.

 ## References